Amiaros/rork-ever-ai-social-content-platform-clone/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the development of Rork EverAI Social Content Platform, please follow these steps:
+If you'd like to contribute to the development of EverAI Social Content Platform, please follow these steps:

 1. Fork the repository (if applicable).
 2. Create a new branch for your feature or bug fix.